Getting your child vaccinated from an early age helps protect them against serious infections now and in the future.

 Health advice about Meningococcal B vaccine

-From early 2024 the Meningococcal vaccine will be free for eligible Queensland infants, children and adolescents.
+The Meningococcal vaccine is now free for eligible Queensland infants, children and adolescents.
 Find out more on the Queensland Government Queensland MenB Vaccination Program webpage.

 Vaccination Schedule